Luke Montebello

-Luke Montebello (born 13 August 1995) is a Maltese professional footballer currently playing for Maltese Premier League side Ħamrun Spartans, where he plays as a forward.
+Luke Montebello (born 13 August 1995) is a Maltese professional footballer who plays as a forward for Maltese Premier League side Sliema Wanderers and the Malta national football team.

 Club career

 Having played his youth football for the Birkirkara nursery, Montebello joined Livorno's youth sector in 2011.
 He had some success with the Italian youth side, before returning to Malta and signing with Valletta on a five-year contract.

 Montebello was sent out on loan to Żebbuġ Rangers for the second half of the 2014–15 season in a bid to help them avoid relegation.